 There is a special alchemy involved in creating the singular experience that is The Cabins, and Courtney is a master alchemist.
 The location, the people, the delicious treats, and local artists opening up their homes all made for a special, and expectation-defying, weekend.
 It was such a pleasure personally, and artistically, to build a fast, easy, and intense bond with our group of artists I never would have met otherwise.
 The cozy quarters and master classes created an intimacy and trust that quickly supplanted any potential nervousness in an unfamiliar environment.
 Not only would I do this weekend over and over again, I am pretty much convinced that I should move to Norfolk.

-Many artist feel a constant pull to produce new work, to immediately follow one idea with another that’s even more brilliant.
-What I love about The Cabins is it centers essential parts of the creative process that are often undervalued—collaboration, open-mindedness, and restorative lulls.
-Courtney, her family, and community generously share their rural haven with artistic souls searching for inspiration and breathing space to reconnect with themselves.
+Many artists feel a constant pull to produce new work, to immediately follow one idea with another that’s even more brilliant.
+What I love about The Cabins is it centers on essential parts of the creative process that are often undervalued—collaboration, open-mindedness, and restorative lulls.
+Courtney, her family, and the community generously share their rural haven with artistic souls searching for inspiration and breathing space to reconnect with themselves.
 No hyperbole—The Cabins was one of the most enriching experiences of my life.
 Honestly?
-It's better than a dream. -storyteller, Kat Noel
+It's better than a dream.

 Courtney’s fulfilling energy, motivation and impulse to bring together this cast of artists, writers, musicians, actors, pulls you through these different moments.